hdc-arizona/cfgConf/user-study-instructions.md

 Now, produce the drawing with all functions collapsed except the functions containing the loops and the function with the name `__kmpc_fork_call`.

 ## Thank you
 Thats it!.
 We are done with the tasks.
 Thank you for giving your valuable time for the evaluation of _CFGConf_.
-Please do not forget to complete the survey where you will be asked to upload your JSON files and provide your feedback. **<p style="font-size:30px"><a href="https://forms.gle/qgohazefPyHb5C1U6">You can access the survey here</a></p>**.
+Please do not forget to complete the survey where you will be asked to upload your JSON files and provide your feedback.

+### <a href="https://forms.gle/qgohazefPyHb5C1U6">You can access the survey here</a>

 Looking forward to your valuable feedback.